jarthorn/bluemix-node-sample-twitter-search-analyzer-app/README.md

 The source for this app is at GitHub so, for example, if you are using the command line you can clone the repository like this:

         git clone https://github.com/ibmjstart/bluemix-node-sample-twitter-search-analyzer-app.git

-## Overview of the app ##

-This is a NodeJS app that uses the following cloud services:
--   Company Text Analytics Service
--   Name Text Analytics Service

 ## External and Public APIs ##